English 80 – Blatt

 - Verifiability: The truthfulness and accuracy of the information.
 Where does the information come from?
 Can you verify it in other sources?
 Are there citations or links to other sources?
 What do experts say about the topic?

 - Expertise: The source of the information.
 Who are the authors, publishers, or sponsors of the information?
 Are they experts, or has the information been reviewed by experts?
 Is it posted on a personal website or blog?

 - Newness: The timeliness of the information.
 When was the information published or posted?
 Is it up to date?
 Is your topic in an area that requires current information (such as technology or current events), or will older sources work as well?

 MLA citation style is most typically used when writing papers in the liberal arts or humanities.
 MLA is the recommended citation style for this class.

-The MLA formatting and style guide from Purdue University’s Online Writing Lab is a great resource to help you create citations in MLA format.
+MLA Formatting and Style Guide from Purdue University’s Online Writing Lab is a great resource to help you create citations in MLA format.
 See the links below for further guidance citing different types of sources.
-For additional help creating citations for websites, consult this guide on website citations from Camosun College.

 - NoodleTools Citation Builder: Use this resource to help construct citations.